BUGS-NYU/eCommerceWebApp/Meeting1Recap.md

 5) To play with HTML/CSS or to learn more, check out W3Schools

-6) Hpw do you want our future sessions to be ? option 1 : (atleast 90 minutes)
+6) How do you want our future sessions to be ? option 1 : (atleast 90 minutes):

         Meeting 2 -  Class on HTML and some CSS Meeting 3 -  Class on SQL , CSS & some PHP Class Meeting 4 -   Class on PHP and website Help Meeting 5 -  Javascript
         Meeting 6 - API handling, jQuery

         option 2 :
                provide resources and offer help sessions during Meetings

 Please select a option and reply to this email